MicrosoftDocs/Viva/Viva/insights/personal/reference/briefing-pause.md

 ## Start your day with a guided meditation

 In the **Headspace** section of the Briefing email, you were able to launch a guided meditation to start your day grounded and focused.

+**Where you'll find a similar feature:** *Viva Insights app in Teams and on the web*

 Discover a curated set of guided meditations through the Viva Insights app in Teams and on the web.
 Just select the **Play** button on the [Headspace](../teams/viva-insights-headspace.md) card in the **Home** tab.

 :::image type="content" source="../teams/images/headspace-card2.png" alt-text="Screenshot of a meditation card in the Viva Insights app, including a Play button.":::